Attic Mold Growth in South Jersey Homes and Commercial Properties

 Most of us South Jersey homeowners think of the attic as a dusty place to store things we rarely use.
 That dirty old attic also ends up being the place to keep things that we just can’t throw away.
 We fill it with cardboard boxes full of old papers and books, or perhaps old furniture, clothing or toys from the past.
 Although having an attic as an extra storage place is great – it can lead to mold development.
 Attics are a hot spot for mold and require regular maintenance to prevent serious and expensive water damage and mold damage.
 With factors like heat, condensation, humidity, poor ventilation and improper insulation all potentially playing a role in your attic environment, mold growth almost seems inevitable.
 So take some time and consider the conditions of your attic and make the proper maintenance repairs to prevent potential mold growth.
 If you’ve uncovered a serious mold problem, an attic mold removal company in South Jersey can help.

-Factors Contributing to Attic Mold in New Jersey
+What Causes Attic Mold In New Jersey Buildings?

 When mold spores come into contact with a moisture source, it will begin to germinate and spread throughout your NJ attic.
 If South Jersey homeowners are not careful, you can find yourself with widespread attic mold problems.